ondrejhanak/blehr/README.md

 An iOS demo app showcasing **Bluetooth Low Energy** communication using SwiftUI, Combine, and CoreBluetooth.
 This project connects to a BLE heart rate sensor and displays real-time BPM values with animated feedback.

+There is also a companion [ESP32 HR Simulator](https://github.com/ondrejhanak/blehr-sim) for easier testing, especially of 16-bit values as described below.

 ## Features

 - Scans for BLE peripherals advertising the **Heart Rate Service** (`UUID 0x180D`)